oobayly/openstreetmap-tile-server/Readme-OpenSeaMap.md

 make build
 ```

 Import the seamark data.
-If you've downloaded a custom extract instead of the using the `fetch` recipe, the file should be available at `./osm-data/seamarks_planet.osm`
+If you've downloaded a custom extract instead of the using the `fetch` recipe, the file should be saved at `./osm-data/seamarks_planet.osm`
 ```bash
 make import
 ```